hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

   - **Universal HPy ABI**: as the name implies, extension modules compiled this way are "universal" and can be loaded unmodified by multiple Python interpreters and version.
-Moreover, it will be possible to dynamically enable a special debug mode which will make it easy to find e.g. unclosed handles or memory leaks, **without having to recompile the extension**.
+Moreover, it will be possible to dynamically enable a special debug mode which will make it easy to find e.g., open handles or memory leaks, **without having to recompile the extension**.

-Universal modules can be loaded **also** on CPython, thanks to the ``hpy_universal`` module which is under development: because of an extra layer of indirection, extensions compiled with the universal ABI will face a small performance penalty compared to the ones using the CPython ABI.
+Universal modules can be loaded **also** on CPython, thanks to the ``hpy_universal`` module which is under development.
+An extra layer of indirection enables loading extensions compiled with the universal ABI.
+Users of ``hpy_universal`` will face a small performance penalty compared to the ones using the CPython ABI mode.

 This setup gives several benefits: